saidur-nashville/Simple-Blog-Site/README.md

 # README

-This is a simple photo gallery with authentication (Desvie) and ActiveAdmin for administration.
+This is a simple photo gallery with authentication (Devise) and ActiveAdmin for administration.
 I didn't get too deep into Devise authentication.
 It can be improved.

 Things you may want to cover: